Liga Veneta: 2015 regional election

+Transition years (2016–2020)

-In February 2015, during a national congress, Gianantonio Da Re, a long-time lighista from the province of Treviso, affiliate of Gobbo and now close to Zaia, was elected national secretary.
+In February 2016, during a national congress, Gianantonio Da Re, a long-time lighista from the province of Treviso, affiliate of Gobbo and now close to Zaia, was elected national secretary.
 Da Re's election represented a return to normality after the traumatic leadership and ousting of Tosi.
 Subsequently, Bitonci was appointed national president by the party's national council and, contextually, Fontana was appointed deputy federal secretary by Salvini.

-After Salvini's re-election as LN federal secretary in the 2017 leadership election (with overwhelming support from Venetians, still grateful for Tosi's ousting), at the party's federal congress on 21 May 2017 three LV members (Fontana, Marcato and Erik Pretto) were elected to the federal council.
+After Salvini's re-election as LN federal secretary in the 2017 leadership election (with overwhelming support from Venetians, still grateful for Tosi's ousting), at the party's federal congress on 21 May 2017 three LV members (Fontana, Marcato and Erik Umberto Pretto) were elected to the federal council.

 In the 2018 general election the party obtained 32.2% of the vote, its best result ever in a general election, and, under a new electoral law that had re-introduced single-seat constituencies, had 23 deputies (including Bitonci, who had been defeated in the early 2017 municipal election in Padua) and 9 senators elected.
 After months of negotiations, the LN formed a coalition government with the Five Star Movement (M5S), under Prime Minister Giuseppe Conte.
 Two LV members were appointed ministers in the government: Erika Stefani at Regional Affairs and Autonomies, and Lorenzo Fontana at Family and Disability.
 In the 2019 European Parliament election the party reached 49.9% of the vote.

+Following the formation of Lega per Salvini Premier and the 2019 federal congress of the LN, after which the latter became practically inactive, in February 2020 the LV was re-established as Liga Veneta per Salvini Premier in order to become the regional section of the new party.
+The founding members of the new LV were Zaia, Fontana, Marcato, Bitonci, Erika Stefani and Nicola Finco.
+In November Fontana, who had been commissioner for the party since Da Re's election to the European Parliament in 2019, was replaced by 28-year-old Alberto Stefani.